Nigeria, Cuba Strengthen Economic Ties, Pledge Deeper Diplomatic Cooperation

 Nigeria and Cuba have taken a bold move to strengthen diplomatic and economic ties, with a renewed focus on healthcare, education and trade.

-This is just as both nations mark 50 years of diplomatic relations, which formally started in 1974, with Nigeria’s-Vice President Kashim Shettima describing Cuba as “a sacred land where every progressive will identify with”.
+This was as both nations marked 50 years of diplomatic relations which formally started in 1974, with Nigeria’s Vice President Kashim Shettima, describing Cuba as “a sacred land where every progressive will identify with.”

-Shettima spoke on Monday at the State House in Abuja when he received the Cuban Foreign Minister, Bruno Rodríguez Parrilla, and Cuban Ambassador to Nigeria, Miriam Morales Palmero.
+Shettima spoke yesterday at the State House in Abuja, when he received the Cuban Foreign Minister, Bruno Rodríguez Parrilla, and Cuban Ambassador to Nigeria, Miriam Morales Palmero.

-The vice-president noted that there were cultural and ancestral ties between Nigeria and Cuba, adding that a significant percentage of Cuba’s population has African roots, many of whom trace their lineage to Nigeria.
+The Vice President noted that there were cultural and ancestral ties between Nigeria and Cuba, saying a significant percentage of Cuba’s population has African roots, many of whom trace their lineage to Nigeria.

 He assured the Cuban delegation that Nigeria would continue to honour its commitments and seek ways to bolster partnerships, particularly in healthcare and vaccine development.